ArronBeale/CI_PP4_the_diplomat/README.md

 </details>

-22. As a user I can see my login status so that I know if I am logged in or not
+22. As a User I can view the site's blog so that I can learn additional information and read articles

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |